 The disclosure contained in this document (Disclosure to the Public) refers solely to the Monte dei Paschi di Siena "Banking Group" as defined by Supervisory provisions.
 It is noted no restrictions or other impediments exist that may prevent a prompt transfer of regulatory capital or funds within the Group.
 In compliance with supervisory provisions, there being no capital deficiencies at consolidated level, the individual capital requirement for the Group banks is reduced by 25%.

 It is further noted that no non-consolidated entities are included in the Montepaschi Group.

-The following table reports all entities included Finite scope of consolidation as at 31.12.2009, In broken down by type of business: Banking,
+The following table reports all entities included in the scope of consolidation as at 31.12.2010: